johnmwaugh/UEFA-Champions-League---Draw-Simulator/README.md

 Many thanks to Zippy for his unvaluable help with this project.
-You can download our own solution in the ZIP file.
+You can download his solution in the ZIP file.